Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Experiments

 It is worth mentioning that the effect of lower frequency cutoff $f_\mathrm{low}$ can be estimated roughly using $a$.
 If $f_\mathrm{low}$ changes to 2Hz or 3Hz, the SNR would not change significantly, but the duration of the signal would scale as $f_\mathrm{low}^{-8/3}$.
 Using Eq.~\ref{eq:bilinear}, the sampling time $D$ will be \textit{multiplied} by a factor:

-where $D_\mathrm{5Hz}$ is results given by Eq.~\ref{eq:bilinear} and $a$ is given in Table \ref{tab:coeff}.
+where $D_\mathrm{5Hz}$ is the result given by Eq.~\ref{eq:bilinear} and $a$ is given in Table \ref{tab:coeff}.
 Substituting the values, the PE time cost of the standard method would increase roughly 22 and 6 times for $f_\mathrm{low}$ of 2Hz, 3Hz, respectively.
-For acceleration methods, the PE time increase is between 10\% and 100\%.
-Note that the increase is underestimated since the changes in SNR are not accounted for.
+For the accelerated methods, the time increase is between 10\% and 100\%.
+Note that the increase is underestimated, since the changes in SNR are not accounted for.